netxms/netxms-doc/admin/database-monitoring.rst

 |product_name| subagent for MySQL monitoring.
 Monitors one or more instances of MySQL databases and
 reports various database-related parameters.

-MySQL subagent requires |product_name| the MySQL driver to be available in the system.
+MySQL subagent requires MySQL driver to be available in the system.

 Configuration
 -------------